bidhya/SWORD_Dashboard/Running_Notes.md

 # Running notes on changes made after forking
 Reverse Chronological Order
 ## Mar 15, 2024
-- Can you please have it display the gage Id we’re looking at?
-That would be super.
+- Display the gage Id correspondig to Reach.
-- convert all units to meters
+- convert all units to meters [as part of data download and processing]

 ## Mar 14, 2024
 Cloning only main on new replacement laptop